 Publication: For deadlines, see below.
 Artists are asked to provide notes about themselves and the medal (including a title) for inclusion in The Medal journal and the Society’s website.
 The photography for reproduction is arranged by the Society.
 Those artists with a website should inform the Society, so that reciprocal links can be built between that site and the Society’s site.
 Artists are requested to inform the Society if they create a website at a later stage, so that links can be created.

 Pricing: Medals are priced according to the following formula: Price to members = Cost of production + artist’s commission payment + BAMS overheads and postage and packing.
-Thus a medal costing £60 to cast and finish will be priced at about £120.

-Delivery of Medals
+Delivery of medals